AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 If the `$urltransform` rule is applied to a request, all the rules will be re-evaluated against the new URL.

-E.g. with the following rules:
+E.g., with the following rules:

 ```adblock
 ||example.com^$urltransform=/firstpath/secondpath/